-- ??
-Run the Norton AntiVirus program. - ??
-Check the hard disk: open My Computer, select the disk you want to scan, then click File, Properties, and use the Tools tab. - ??
-Test the hard disk drive with the e-DiagTools diagnostics-see "Testing the Hardware" on page 45. - ??
-If necessary, format the hard disk and reinstall the original factory software-see "To recover the factory installation of your hard disk" on page 49.
+- Run the Norton AntiVirus program-see "Error!
+Reference source not found." on page Error!
+Bookmark not defined. - Check the hard disk: open My Computer, select the disk you want to scan, then click File, Properties, and use the Tools tab. - Test the hard disk drive with the e-DiagTools diagnostics-see "Testing the Hardware" on page 46. - If necessary, format the hard disk and reinstall the original factory software-see "To recover the factory installation of your hard disk" on page 50.